 This sustainable fashion book is one of the heavy ones.
 It is actually used at universities to teach on subjects such as sustainable fashion, ethical fashion, product process, and the economy behind the fashion industry.

 But it is a great resource if you are interested in hard facts – because this book is filled with them.
 You will find information on anything regarding sustainability in the fashion industry and the consequences of fast fashion.
-This is your go-to book is you want a more theoretical view in the fashion industry in general and the consequences it has.
+This is your go-to book if you want a more theoretical view of the fashion industry in general and the consequences it has.

 This is your handbook for navigating both fashion and ethics while still looking good.
 It is an easy guide to shop anywhere while supporting your values and living a sustainable life.
 So basically a sustainable fashion book filled with great advice and tips on how to navigate the field.